top of page

 Just because you’re interviewing from home doesn’t mean it’s any less formal than in person.
 Smart visual presentation remains crucial.

 During an in-person interview, your singular presentation priority is ensuring you look the part.
-Virtually, not only must you maintain your smart attire, but you should also ensure a clutter-free, visually pleasing background.
-This will present a good first impression, as well as showcase your eye-for-detail and commitment to the process.
+Virtually, not only must you maintain smart attire, but you should also ensure a clutter-free, visually appropriate background.
+This helps create a strong first impression and demonstrates attention to detail and commitment to the process.

 Professionalism also comes through in body language.
 Maintain good posture, make eye contact, use natural gestures, and don’t forget to smile.
 These cues help create a more engaging and positive virtual atmosphere.